web3-storage/web3.storage/packages/website/pages/docs/how-tos/store.md

 ## Next steps

 The client returns an IPFS [content identifier (CID)][ipfs-docs-cid] that can be used to fetch your files over IPFS.
-Once uploaded, your data is immediately available for retrieval via IPFS and will be stored with Filecoin storage providers withhowto-car-filesin 48 hours.
+Once uploaded, your data is immediately available for retrieval via IPFS and will be stored with Filecoin storage providers within 48 hours.
 To learn how to fetch your data using the Web3.Storage client, or directly from IPFS using a gateway or the IPFS command line, see the [how-to guide on retrieval][howto-retrieve].

 You can also get more information about the status of your data.
 See the [query how-to guide][howto-query] to learn how to get more details about your data, including the status of any Filecoin storage deals.